Jieiku/abridge/README.md

 Auto mode automatically displays a dark or light version depending on browser/OS settings.
 Switcher mode automatically displays a dark or light version depending on browser/OS settings, and has a user clickable theme switcher, but it requires additional javascript.

-The skin used on [the Demo](https://abridge.netlify.app/) uses primarily orange colors, it the auto without the switcher.
+The skin used on [the Demo](https://abridge.netlify.app/) uses primarily orange colors.
-It is defined here: `/themes/abridge/sass/abridge.scss`
+It is defined here: `/themes/abridge/sass/abridge-switcher.scss`

-There is also other variations, that you will see defined in this same directory.
+There is also other variations, that you will see defined in this same directory, they are also all defined in config.toml

 To change colors or fonts all you need to do is edit these files or duplicate them and create your own skin.
 Then in the root of your site type `zola build` which will regenerate your site, this is similar to what zola serve does, except it does not facilitate serving the site.